-Lex Fridman is a research scientist at MIT working on developing deep learning approaches to human sensing, scene understanding, and planning in human-AI interaction paradigms including robotics, crowdsourced human-in-the-loop supervision, and simulated environments.
-His work focuses on design, development, deployment, and evaluation of learning-based systems that leverage large-scale, real-world data.
+Lex Fridman is a research scientist at MIT, working on computer vision and deep learning approaches in the context of semi-autonomous vehicles and more generally human-centered artificial intelligence systems.
+His work focuses on learning-based methods that leverage large-scale, real-world data.

-Lex received his BS, MS, and PhD from Drexel University where he worked on applications of machine learning in behavioral biometric authentication, activity recognition, scene perception, and multi-robot planning and communication systems.
-Before joining MIT, Lex was at Google working on deep learning approaches to behavior-based identity recognition.
-Lex is a recipient of a CHI-17 best paper award and a CHI-18 honorable mention award.
+Lex received his BS, MS, and Ph.D. from Drexel University where he worked on applications of machine learning, computer vision, and decision fusion techniques in a number of fields including robotics, active authentication, and activity recognition.
+Before joining MIT, Lex was at Google working on deep learning approaches to large-scale behavior-based authentication.
+Lex is a recipient of a CHI-17 best paper award and a CHI-18 best paper honorable mention award.